MykhLibs/dm-aiomysql/README.md

 But the connection parameters are loaded from the **ENV** variables.

 **_The client will not be created until all ENV variables are set._**

+Analogue to `DMAioEnvMysqlClient` is the synchronous client `DMEnvMysqlClient`.

 ```python
 from dm_aiomysql import DMAioEnvMysqlClient